 Usage example (note: I have presented the speaker and hearer systems row-by-row to make the matrix structure clearer: there is no need to do this when using the code, unless you feel it helps.
-This code should run if you just copy and paste it at the prompt).

-In [2]: a_speaker_system = [[1, 0, 0],
+a_speaker_system = [[1, 0, 0],

-...: [0, 1, 0],
+[0, 1, 0],

-...: [0, 1, 1]]
+[0, 1, 1]]

-In [3]: a_hearer_system = [[1, 0, 0],
+a_hearer_system = [[1, 0, 0],

-...: [0, 1, 1],
+[0, 1, 1],

-...: [0, 0, 1]]
+[0, 0, 1]]

-In [4]: ca_monte(a_speaker_system, a_hearer_system, 100) '''
+ca_monte(a_speaker_system, a_hearer_system, 100)

-''' returns a list of expected communicative success values, in a trial-by-trial list (so the first element in the list gives the proportion of successful communications after 1 trial, the second gives the proportion of successful events after two trials etc), based on 100 evaluations of communication between the specified speaker and hearer systems.
-There are three meanings and three signals, but the communication system as specified above contains some homonymy (the second signal can be used for either the second or third meaning) and synonymy (the third meaning can be expressed using either the second or third signal). '''
+Returns a list of expected communicative success values, in a trial-by-trial list (so the first element in the list gives the proportion of successful communications after 1 trial, the second gives the proportion of successful '''

+events after two trials etc), based on 100 evaluations of communication between the specified speaker and hearer systems.
+There are three meanings and three signals, but the communication system as specified above contains some homonymy (the second signal can be used for either the second or third meaning) and synonymy (the third meaning can be expressed using either the second or third signal). """
-'''

-import random as rnd

-import matplotlib.pyplot as plt
+import random import matplotlib.pyplot as plt

 def wta(items):

 maxweight = max(items)

 candidates = []

 for i in range(len(items)):

 if items[i] == maxweight:

 candidates.append(i)

-return rnd.choice(candidates)
+return random.choice(candidates)

 def communicate(speaker_system, hearer_system, meaning):

 speaker_signal = wta(speaker_system[meaning])

-hearer_meaning = wta.hearer_system[speaker_signal])
+hearer_meaning = wta(hearer_system[speaker_signal])

 if meaning == hearer_meaning:

 return 1

 else:

 return 0

 def ca_monte(speaker_system, hearer_system, trials):

 total = 0.

 accumulator = []

 for n in range(trials):

 total += communicate(speaker_system, hearer_system,

-rnd.randrange(len(speaker_system)))
+random.randrange(len(speaker_system)))

 accumulator.append(total/(n+1))

 return accumulator

-'''

-The program proper begins with a rather lengthy comment explaining what it does and how to use it, followed by an import command which import the basic random library we need (so that we can generate and use random numbers - note that, as we import it, we name it 'rnd', to avoid confusion with other random packages), and then defines the individual functions.
+The program proper begins with a rather lengthy comment explaining what it does and how to use it, followed by two import commands which import the random and matplotlib libraries (so that we can generate and use random numbers and produce plots of results), and then defines the individual functions.

 Make sure you understand what each function does.
 Look at the main function 'ca_monte' first, then the function it calls ('communicate'), and so on until you have inspected each function separately.
 Can you see why the program has been divided into functions in the way it has?
-In order to help you figure out what the code does, we have provided a file called Worksheet 2 Code Walkthrough on the webpage: this gives detailed line-by-line comments, which might help.
+If you cannot figure out what the code does by yourself (and with our help) then download 'worksheet02_walkthrough' from WebCT (you'll find it in the Lab worksheets folder): this gives detailed line-by-line comments, which might help.

-To run the code, click on the play button in Canopy (the green triangle).
-Note that nothing actually happens when you run it - it just loads all these function definitions.
-To actually make it do something, you need to follow the usage examples from the opening comment: this shows you how to create a production and reception matrix, and calculate their communicative accuracy.
-When you are satisfied that you understand roughly how the code works, answer the following questions.
+To run the code, choose Run-Run Module from the menu.
+Create a production and reception matrix as shown in the comments, and calculate its communicative accuracy.
+When you are satisfied that you understand how the code works, answer the following questions.
 1-3 should be completed by everyone.
-4 and 5 are optional: only attempt them if you are happy you have completed 1-3.
+Only attempt 4 and 5 if you are happy you have completed 1-3.

 1. How many trials should there be in the Monte Carlo simulation to work out communicative accuracy?
 Hint: answer this question empirically by plotting the results and comparing to what the "real" answer should be for various numbers of trials.
-You will want to use the magic function %pylab and the plot function to do this - look back over the lab 1 worksheet for details.
+You will want to use the plot function from matplotlib to do this - look back over the lab 1 worksheet for details.
 2. How do synonymy and homonymy affect communicative accuracy?
 Create production and reception systems with different degrees of homonymy and synonymy to explore this.
-Note: you don't have to start from the production and reception systems given above, and you don't have to restrict yourself to systems with 3 meanings and 3 signals.
+Note: you don't have to restrict yourself to systems with 3 meanings and 3 signals.
 3. What alternatives to "winner-take-all" might there be in the model of production/reception?
 What difference might this make?
 Would they be more or less realistic, or powerful as a model?
 Hint: how might you interpret weights as probabilities?